-The consulting area has a staff that can address a limited amount of needs, but can be supplemented with outside personnel or alliances to support studies.
+The consulting staff has been disperse to account management, multivendor support and the CIO office.
+It can be supplemented with outside personnel or alliances to support sales.
 IT consulting needs are met out of the support pool that handles professional and SI services.

-Organizational Structure
+· Organizational Structure

-Although there is an organizational function handling strategic consulting, it operates through the geographic units managing contacts with accounts and prospects just as the industry groups support accounts.
-The IT consulting capabilities are part of the support staffs helping to plan and implement application systems for accounts.
+There was an organizational function handling strategic consulting but it has been disbanded.
+The IT consulting capabilities are part of the support staffs helping to plan and implement application systems for accounts